 Unlike labs that rely on two-dimensional air floors and gravity off-load systems to perform simulations, the facilities use a three-dimensional dynamic simulator powered by industrial robots and a motion-based platform that offer a wide range of motion and dexterity.
 This allows facilities to deliver large- and small-scale simulations with both mockups (models) and actual flight hardware.

-The Robotic Operations Center, or ROC, is SSPD's newest facility for satellite servicing development.
-Within its black, curtain-lined walls, the team is testing technologies and operations for multiple exploration and science missions, including the OSAM-1 mission and the Asteroid Redirect Robotic Mission.
-The ROC has been continuing and expanding the work of SSPD's Servicing Technology Center since the summer of 2015.
+The Robotic Operations Center, or ROC, is the newest facility for satellite servicing development.
+Within its black, curtain-lined walls, the team is testing technologies and operations for multiple exploration and science missions, including the OSAM-1 mission.
+The ROC has been continuing and expanding the work of the Servicing Technology Center since the summer of 2015, and houses multiple robots including a hexapod robot which simulates the movement of a satellite in space.

-The Servicing Technology Center, or STC, has served as a home base for SSPD technology and operations development since 2011.
+The Servicing Technology Center, or STC, has served as a home base for the technology and operations development since 2011.